2019 LONE STAR CLASSIC – Saturday, November 9, 2019

 - Each drumline will be judged in, and scores allotted to the following: Execution, Repertoire and Performance Effectiveness.

-- Overtime penalties for drumline performances are based on the 12 minute allotment for set-up, performance and clearance from the field.
-Overtime/Undertime penalties for Soloists and Small Ensembles are based on minimum/maximum requirements listed in section 7 below.
+- Overtime penalties for drumline performances are based on the 12-minute allotment for set-up, performance and clearance from the field.
+Overtime/Undertime penalties for Soloists and Small Ensembles are based on minimum/maximum requirements listed below.

 - Penalty deductions will be reduced from the Raw Score resulting in a Net Score and shall be assessed from the following table: